best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 While quality assurance must be applied relative to the risk and complexity of the analysis, you must consider the skills of your team.
 It will take time to learn to apply the necessary good practices, so you should support their gradual development of these skills.

 [The RAP learning pathway](https://learninghub.ons.gov.uk/course/view.php?name=intro_to_RAP) provides training in good practices.
-Then the wider [Quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html) can be used as a reference to apply these to your analysis.
+Then the wider [Quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html) can be used as a reference to apply these practices to analysis.
 You should identify where each analyst is along the pathway - they should look to develop the next skill in the pathway and apply this, rather than attempting to adopt them all at once.

 Note that it is important to maintain skills in the analysis team for sustainability, to ensure that the analysis can be understood, updated and maintained.
 ```